Phil Hughes (baseball): 2015

+Hughes was the Twins' Opening Day starter in 2015, losing 4-0 to the Detroit Tigers.
+During the 2015 season, Hughes's performance regressed.
+In August, he was placed on the disabled list with back problems.
+For the season, Hughes had an 11-9 record and an ERA of 4.40.
+In addition, he allowed 29 home runs in 155 1/3 innings, the highest total in major league baseball.

 2016

 On June 9, 2016, Hughes was struck in the left knee off a line drive from J. T. Realmuto and left the game.
 The next day, he was placed on the 15-day disabled list due to left knee contusion.
 On June 11, it was revealed that there was a non-displaced fracture of the femur in the left knee.
 He was ruled out for 6–8 weeks.
 On June 12, he was transferred to the 60-day disabled list.
-On June 28, Hughes' season was declared over as he was set to undergo season ending surgery for thoracic outlet syndrome.
-He finished the 2016 season with a 1–7 record for the Twins with a 5.95 ERA.
+On June 28, Hughes' season was declared over as he required season-ending surgery for thoracic outlet syndrome.
+He finished the 2016 season with a 1–7 record and a 5.95 ERA.

 2017

 For the 2017 season, Hughes began the season as the Twins fourth starter.
 He went on the disabled list at the end of May due to biceps tendinitis.
 Upon his return from the disabled list, due to not being able to regain his complete stamina, Hughes agreed to head to the bullpen to build up strength.
-On July 18, Hughes was declared out for the season due to recurring symptoms due to the thoracic syndrome.
+On July 18, Hughes was declared out for the season due to recurring symptoms of thoracic syndrome.

 2018

-Hughes was in the rotation at the beginning of the month but after two starts, he landed on the disabled list.
-Upon returning, he was sent to the bullpen.
+Hughes was in the rotation at the beginning of the season.
+After two starts, he landed on the disabled list.
+Upon his return, he was sent to the bullpen.
 Hughes was designated for assignment by the Twins on May 22, 2018.
-Hughes ended his five year tenure with the Twins compiling a 32–29 record and a 4.43 ERA.
+Hughes ended his five-year with the Twins with a 32–29 record and a 4.43 ERA.

 San Diego Padres

 On May 27, 2018, the Twins traded Hughes, along with cash and the 74th pick in the 2018 MLB draft, to the San Diego Padres in exchange for minor-league catcher Janigson Villalobos.
 Upon being acquired, he was put in the bullpen.
 Hughes pitched to a 6.10 ERA in 20 2/3 innings.
 The Padres designated Hughes for assignment on August 10 and released him on August 16.
-In the 2018 season, batters facing Hughes accrued the highest percentage of barreled-balls per plate appearance and highest average exit velocity of any other pitcher in the major leagues.

 On January 3, 2021, Hughes officially announced his retirement from professional baseball on his Twitter account.